jonnonz1/nz-statute-book/acts/public/2002/chartered-professional-engineers-of-new-zealand-act-2002.md

 (3) A summons that is posted is treated as having been served when it would have been delivered in the ordinary course of post.

 ### 31 Witnesses' fees, allowances, and expenses
-(1) A witness appearing before a decision authority under a summons is entitled to be paid witnesses' fees, allowances, and expenses in accordance with the scales prescribed for the time being by regulations under the Summary Proceedings Act 1957.
+(1) A witness appearing before a decision authority under a summons is entitled to be paid witnesses' fees, allowances, and expenses in accordance with the scales prescribed for the time being by regulations under the Criminal Procedure Act 2011.
 (2) The person requiring attendance of the witness must pay or tender to the witness the fees, allowances, and expenses at the time the summons is served or at some other reasonable time before the hearing.

 ### 32 Failure to comply with summons